joelradon/ReelTalkBot/README.md

 ## 📊 Logging to AWS S3

-ReelTalkBot-Go logs all user interactions to an AWS S3 bucket in CSV format.
+ReelTalkBot logs all user interactions to an AWS S3 bucket in CSV format.
 Each log entry includes:

 - `userID`: Telegram user ID
 - `username`: Telegram username